MatiasPuhakka/hacker-news-assignment/README.md

+# Top 20 Hacker News

+**Note:** This was an interview assignment for Gofore in March 2021.

 ## The assignment

 You should get the 20 best stories from Hacker News and display them in a nicely organized list, providing the user with some extra usable and informative features that will be described here in the instructions.